wiehl-valentina/wiehl-valentina/README.md

-### Hi there 👋
+### Hi! 👋
-My name is Valentina, I'm 21 y/o and I'm from Argentina.
+My name is Valentina Wiehl, I'm 21 y/o and I'm from Argentina.

-☕ I really enjoy drinking coffee and tea, so it is pretty normal to see me with a cup of it whilst coding. </br>
 🍄 The technologies that I'm most familiar with are HTML5, CSS3 and JavaScript. </br>
 🌼 I'm currently learning new technologies to increase my stack on web development. </br> </br>